Economics at Mines

 Economics for Non-Majors

 Knowledge about economics and business is very important for the engineers and applied scientists.
 Most engineers and scientists are also managing and making decisions about projects, budgets and teams.
-So it’s important to know about markets, decision-making, business principles and optimization—all topics that we cover in economics and business.
+It’s important to know about markets, decision-making, business principles and optimization—all topics that we cover in economics and business.

 There are a number of opportunities for students at Mines to learn more about economics and business courses even if you aren’t pursuing a degree in economics: